Vision, Mission and Values

 In the College of Urban and Public Affairs; the Master of Urban and Regional Planning degree is accredited by the Planning Accreditation Board (PAB)

 .
-The Master of Public Administration degree is accredited by the Network of Schools of Public Policy, Affairs and Administration (NASPAA)
+The Master of Public Administration and the Executive Master of Public Administration are accredited by the Network of Schools of Public Policy, Affairs and Administration (NASPAA)

 .
 The Helen Gordon Child Development Center is accredited by the National Association for Education of Young Children (NAEYC)

-In the Maseeh College of Engineering and Computer Science; undergraduate programs in civil, computer, electrical, environmental, and mechanical engineering are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET)
+In the Maseeh College of Engineering and Computer Science; undergraduate programs in civil, computer, electrical, environmental, and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the general criteria and the applicable program criteria

 .
-The computer science program is accredited by the Computing Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET)
+The computer science program is accredited by the the Computing Accreditation Commission of ABET under the general criteria and the computer science and similarly named computing program criteria

 In the School of Business; the undergraduate and graduate business programs as well as the accounting program are accredited by The Association to Advance Collegiate Schools of Business International (AACSB)

-In the School of Public Health; the programs in Health Studies, the Master of Public Health degrees, the Master of Biostatistics, and the Ph.D. programs in Community Health, Epidemiology, Health Systems and Policy are all accredited by the Council on Education for Public Health (CEPH)
+In the School of Public Health; the undergraduate programs in Applied Health and Fitness, and Public Health Studies, the Master of Public Health degrees, the Master of Science in Biostatistics, and the Ph.D. programs in Community Health, Epidemiology, Health Systems and Policy are all accredited by the Council on Education for Public Health (CEPH)

 .
 The Health Management & Policy MPH is also accredited by the Commission on Accreditation of Healthcare Management Education (CAHME)